Worklytics/psoxy/docs/troubleshooting.md

 ## General Tips

-### Build problems with Java 19 (specifically, openjdk 19)
+### Build problems with Java 19 / 20 (specifically, openjdk 19 / 20)

-If you are using openjdk 19.0.1 or 19.0.2, you may run into problems with the build.
-We suggest you downgrade to some java 17 (which is Long-Term Support edition) and use that.
+If you are using openjdk 19.x or 20.x, you may run into problems with the build.
+We suggest you downgrade to some java 17, which is Long-Term Support (LTS) edition, and use that.

 On Mac, steps would be: